The total estimated time of completion is 50 minutes.

 Change the view of your workspace inside a Part Studio or Assembly with the View cube.
 Click the View cube, located in the upper right corner of the graphics area, to chose from a list of different viewing options.
 Select one to change your view of the graphics area or to change the view settings of your entities.

-Use the smaller cube below the View cube to access the View tools which allow you not only shortcuts to standard model views like isometric, Dimetric and Trimetric, but also contains commands to display the model in various visual ways, observe curvature visualization and draft analysis and apply section views.
+Use the smaller cube below the View cube to access the View tools which allow you not only shortcuts to standard model views like isometric, Dimetric and Trimetric, but also contains commands to display the model in various visual ways, observe Zebra stripes (Under the Curvature visualization menu), Draft analysis, and Apply section views.

 See View Navigation and Viewing Parts for more information on different views.